 - Tourne knives can also peel onions, garlic, or core tomatoes.

-- A narrow and thin knife is preeminent for breaking down significant cuts of meat (beef, pork, and lamb).
+- A breaking knife is a narrow and thin knife that is preeminent for breaking down large cuts of meat (beef, pork, and lamb).

 - The blade of the breaking knife is narrow, thin, and curved, typically between 7 and 10 inches long.